-and is widely believed to be the composer of the holy Hindu text, the Bhagavad Gita
+and is widely believed to be the composer of the holy Hindu text

 during the War of Kurukshetra

-, the mother of Duryadhona, cursed Lord Krishna that he would perish after 36 years, all alone and in a miserable state.
+Gandhari, the mother of Duryodhana, cursed Lord Krishna that he would perish after 36 years, all alone and in a miserable state.
 All his followers, devotees, relatives and loved ones would also die simultaneously.
-Eventually a time arrived in Lord Krishna's life; a madness seized the inhabitants of Dwaraka
+Eventually, a time arrived in the life of Lord Krishna; a madness seized the inhabitants of Dwaraka

 Lord Krishna opened his eyes and comforted the hunter.
 He informed the hunter about his previous life of Bali